NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 - Next, I explore optimization strategies that work by reducing the workload required to deliver web content.
 - Finally, I discuss strategies for scheduling tasks efficiently to minimize user wait times.

-Although performance analysis should be based on measurements, I do not cover how to use DevTools to measure performance or which metrics to choose.
-You can find that information in other articles.
-Instead, I focus on explaining how various optimizations work and how different optimizations can help or interfere with each other.
+The focus in this article is to explain how various optimizations work and how different optimizations can help or interfere with each other.

 ## Table of content